Within 2 hours of driving from Reykjavik starts the famous Iceland South Coast.

 Let me show you around...

-Let's start with a short video I made to show you the beautiful landscapes you can admire when visiting South Iceland including the waterfalls, the icebergs and Vestrahorn.
+Below is a short video I made to show you a snapshot of the beautiful landscapes you can admire when visiting South Iceland including the waterfalls, the icebergs and Vestrahorn.

 Planning tips - Iceland South Coast